 Jonathan hails from Huddersfield and is currently an undergraduate student of performance and composition at the Royal Northern College of Music in Manchester.
-He began his playing career aged 9 with the Thurlstone Brass Band near Penistone, where he worked his way through the ranks as a player, formed (and directed) a training band there in 2010, and now regularly acts as conductor for the main band.
+He began his playing career aged 9 with the Thurlstone Brass Band near Penistone, where he worked his way through the ranks as a player.
+He also formed (and directed) the training band there in 2010, and now regularly acts as conductor for the main band.

 He first appeared on a competitive platform playing with the Elland Silver Band, before spells at Skelmanthorpe Prospect, Carlton Main Frickley, Brighouse and Rastrick and 6 years at Black Dyke Band.